 She borrowed $6,580 at a 30 percent interest rate to purchase a 2008 Chevrolet Impala.
 Her car was repossessed this fall, after she got in a dispute with the dealership.
 She is now working with a legal aid lawyer to get her down payment back and other damages.

 1. As I have noted in the past, the people who will shout the loudest to protect predatory lenders are their victims.
 The efforts of the Democrats to help the poor and working class avoid these raw deals were clearly shouted down by the election of Donald Trump.
 Well, not shouted down, but a combination of people shouting and other people just not caring enough to even vote.2.
-The Republicans have hampered the Consumer Protection Agency at every turn, from its inception, limiting what it can do.3.
+The Republicans have hampered the Consumer Protection Agency at every turn, from its inception, limiting what it can do.
+They will kill this baby in the crib.3.
 In a few short months, the Consumer Protection Agency will be a vague memory, as the GOP wipes it out of existence.